BLS (Basic Life Support)

 American Heart Association BLS Certification

-The AHA BLS (Basic Life Support) Provider course trains participants to promptly recognize several life-threatening emergencies, give high-quality chest compressions, deliver appropriate ventilations, and provide early use of an AED (automated external defibrillator).
+The AHA BLS (Basic Life Support) Provider certification class is the required CPR certification class for healthcare providers.
+The BLS class trains participants to promptly recognize several life-threatening emergencies, give high-quality chest compressions, deliver appropriate ventilations, and provide early use of an AED (automated external defibrillator).

 The following topics are covered: